jayson1200/TrashMaster/README.md

 # TrashMaster
-A terrible game that I coded up in an 45 mins at a hackathon.
+A terrible game that I coded up in 45 mins at a hackathon.